Jaipur Metro: Phase 2

-Phase 2 (North-South Corridor) which is being planned by the authorities.
-The Orange Line will be 23.099 km and serve 20 stations when complete.
-This will connect Sitapura Industrial Area in the South to Ambabari in the North via Ajmeri Gate and MI Road.
-The tracks will be elevated between Sitapura and Ajmeri Gate and then will go underground.
-There might be some changes in plan before actual construction starts on these lines.
+Phase 2 (North-South Corridor) has been approved by the authorities in 2026.
+The Orange Line will be 41 km and serve 36 stations when complete.
+This will connect Prahaladpura in the South to Todi Mod in the North via Jaipur International Airport, Ambabari and SMS Hospital.
+It will have 2 underground station, while the rest will be elevated.
+Construction is expected to be completed by September 2031.